kedartatwawadi/cityscape_experiments/tf_compressor_experiments/README.md

 	- Quality (with msssi quality metric) (https://ece.uwaterloo.ca/~z70wang/publications/msssim.html)

+We take a look at images for 5 iterations:

 ### Experiment 2
 This experiment was on the videos, by directly feeding in image samples.
 We use 5 iterations for simplicity right now (the computations are linear in number of iterations, and take a lot of time).